aves-omni/aiostremio/README.md

 - Easynews

 ## Notes
-- The majority of testing is done using Vidi and TorBox.
-Open an issue if something isn't working in Stremio or with other debrid services.
+- MediaFlow is recommended for video proxying, though you can use the internal proxy by editing the config if you have issues.
-- Stream proxying is an experimental feature.
-It may take multiple attempts before the stream starts.
-More testing is needed to ensure no keys are exposed.
-Do not share this addon with people you wouldn't trust with your API keys.
+- AIOStremio is primarily tested with TorBox.
+Please open an issue if other debrid services do not work.